libsemigroups/libsemigroups/docs/source/api/fpsemi-examples.rst

      - A presentation for the monoid of orientation reversing mappings.

+   * - :cpp:any:`order_preserving_monoid`
+     - A presentation for the monoid of order preserving mappings.

    * - :cpp:any:`not_symmetric_group`
      - A non-presentation for the symmetric group.
 .. cpp:namespace-pop::